Irish government defeats challenge to turf plans

 The bill is aimed at reducing air pollution

-The opposition and some backbenchers opposed it saying now was not the right time
+The opposition and some backbenchers opposed and argued now was not the right time

-The government won the vote after giving reassurances that people could cut and use their own turf

 - Published